ISBN: 978-1-59948-770-0, ~40 pages, $12 (+ shipping)

 Projected Release Date: December, 2019

 An Advance Sale Discount price of $6.50 (+ shipping) is available HERE prior to press time.
 This price is not available anywhere else or by check.
-For Advance Discount price by check, please email quantity and shipping address to: firstname.lastname@example.org (A price will follow)
+The check price is $10.50/book (which includes tax and shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 PLEASE NOTE: Ordering in advance of the release date entitles the buyer to a discount.
 It does not mean the book will ship before the date posted above and the price only applies to copies ordered through the Main Street Rag Online Bookstore.